THE WOMEN'S CREATIVE COMPANY

 The FREE practical and playful weekly workshops provide a safe space where you can express your passions and concerns through creative exploration, where friendships are built and exciting performance work is made.
 We are always open to new members and you do not need to have any prior experience of drama or the arts.
 We also can support with travel needs and/or childcare.

-If you would like to find out more about the group, and would be interested in coming along when we start up again then don't hesitate to get in touch!
+If you would like to find out more about the group, and would be interested in coming along then don't hesitate to get in touch!

 TO FIND OUT MORE (NO QUESTION IS TOO SMALL)

 “Great night at with The Women’s Creative Company at the Tramway.
 Thanks for opening doors to magical spaces.”

 “I chose the drama project instead because I thought something that will help me gain confidence again, as a woman in a group of women, and have fun at the same time, would actually be more beneficial than a confidence class that saw me as the problem, that needed me fixed - I was right."

 “Taking part in the workshops and presentation has been a real challenge physically, and it has shown me that I AM able to challenge and stretch myself!”

 Due to the expertise of AMP’s staff this place has become a refuge and a place of sanity in amongst the madness of life!”

 “It was a great night, I felt inspired and honoured to be part of the audience”